akweury/NUDGE/README.md

 pip install -e . # installs in dev mode
 ```

-You also need to install QT-5 for Threefish and Loot:
+You also need to install QT-5 for ThreeFish and Loot:

 ```bash
 apt-get install qt5-default